The “scholars” tell us that Jesus probably knew some Hebrew, but normally spoke Aramaic. Wikipedia gives the standard view:

 We use many Latin phrases today, but we do not speak or read in Latin as our common language.
 For example, we even have Latin phrases on our money, such as E PLURIBUS UNUM.
 But that does not mean we can speak Latin.
 Jesus was doing the same, he was speaking an Aramaic phrase, the way we speak Latin phrases: Carpe diem, means “seize the day.”
 And Caveat Emptor means “buyer beware.”

-With the Jews having suffered great persecution for many centuries, the phrase that Jesus spoke was likely a very old phrase which originated in Aramaic, but that is not evidence that they still spoke Aramaic.
+With the Jews having suffered great persecution for many centuries, the phrase that Jesus spoke was likely a very old phrase which originated in Aramaic, but that is not evidence that they spoke Aramaic as the primary language.

 When Pilot made a sign and put it above Jesus, JESUS OF NAZARETH, KING OF THE JEWS, it was written in three languages: Greek, Latin, and Hebrew (John 19:19-20).
 If the majority of the Jews of that time and place were speaking Aramaic, he would have written it in Aramaic.
 This is powerful evidence that the main language of the Jews of Israel during the first century was Hebrew!